 Thank Your Body Contributors

-I’m Erica Hale, and I’m happy to be contributing to Thank Your Body!
+I’m Erica Hale and most of the recipes you find here on Thank Your Body came out of my kitchen!
 A homeschooling mom of 3, I write about family, faith and food at my blog, These Three Remain.
 I have a degree in Psychology from Westminster College in Salt Lake City (but I promise, I’m not psychoanalyzing you).
 After giving birth to our third child, I developed Celiac Disease…a turning point in the nutritional history of our family.
 We soon learned that our oldest child also has gluten intolerance.
 Forced to closely study what went into every bite of food that went on our table, I realized that the only way to avoid eating things I couldn’t pronounce was to make our food from scratch.
 Since then, our diet and health have improved and I have developed a passion for cooking, baking, and preserving whole, healthy food.
 When I’m not homeschooling, playing in the kitchen, or writing, I enjoy photography, gardening and hiking with my husband.